-The pristine white sand of Traigh Mhor is flanked by long banks of flowering machair to the north, south, and west, while turquoise waters frame the scene to the east.
+Long banks of flowering machair surround the pristine white sand of Traigh Mhor to the north, south, and west, while turquoise waters frame the scene to the east.

 In addition to its stunning setting, this beach is also famous for being an airfield which can only be used when the tide is low – the only airfield of its type in the world.

 |Opening Hours:||All beaches on the Isle of Barra are accessible 24/7.|

 |Admission Price:||There is no fee to visit any of the beaches on the Isle of Barra.|

 |Parking:||Barra Airport (Address: Eoligarry, Isle of Barra, HS9 5YD) has a dedicated car park for airport users.
 Next to this car park is a secondary parking area for beach visitors.|

 Traigh Mhor car park is free to use.
 The surface is compacted gravel.

 Additional car parking areas suitable for motorhomes can be found on the side of the road on the southwest edge of Traigh Mhor beach.